nimbosa/myhushwallet/README.md

-# myzenwallet
+# myhushwallet

-MyZENWallet is a client-side browser-based wallet for ZenCASH.
+MyHushWallet is a client-side browser-based wallet for Hush.
+This project is a port of MyZenWallet https://github.com/ZencashOfficial/myzenwallet which was inspired by MyEtherWallet.

 # Running locally
-Download one of the releases, goto the `dist` folder and double click `index.html`
+Download and double click `index.html`

 # Dev
 ```shell